can i sue for pain and suffering after a car accident

 Do You Have Significant Pain and Suffering After a South Carolina Car Accident?
 We Can Help

 Pain and suffering is often the largest factor in determining the total recovery a person will have in a lawsuit.
 That means that a bulk of the money recovered will be for pain and suffering.
 Since there is no formula or way to just plug in numbers, but rather pain and suffering must be proven and could vary by how experienced a lawyer is, it is crucial for a victim and their family to have an experienced South Carolina car accident lawyer like ours at David Blackwell Law to help prove your case.
-Call to schedule a FREE consultation to learn how we can help you recover pain and suffering by dialing 803-285-0225 or by using our contact us” box available here to contact our personal injury lawyers today.
+Call to schedule a FREE consultation to learn how we can help you recover pain and suffering.